rafed/rafed.github.io/content/courses/distributed-systems/lab/microservices.md

 * a rating module connecting to a database
 * a communication module for bidirectional communication

-We'll make each of these a separate microservice.
+We'll convert these modules to make three business services.
+1. Ride sharing service
+    - rider module
+    - driver module
+    - rider/driver matching module
+1. Communication service
+1. Rating service

 Our system architecture will be like the following.

 ### Architecture